 Information is provided to help students to develop an understanding of key issues such as sexual development and behaviour, contraception and STDs.
-The centrality of integrity and moral emphasised, values and are students are helped to recognise the negative consequences of sexual activity.
+The centrality of integrity and moral values are emphasised, and students are helped to recognise the negative consequences of sexual activity.
 A copy of the full policy is available to parents upon request.